oomph-ac/oomph/README.md

 specific one.

 ## credits
-Oomph is heavily influenced by [Esoteric](https://github.com/ethaniccc/Esoteric).
-Thank you, ethaniccc for providing us with this!
+oomph is heavily influenced by [Esoteric](https://github.com/ethaniccc/Esoteric). thank you, ethaniccc for providing us with this!